 Getting Started with MailChimp

 After you’ve signed up for MailChimp, login and you’ll be presented with the MailChimp Dashboard.
-In the upper right-hand side you’ll see your name.
-Click on that and a dropdown will appear.
+In the lower left-hand side you’ll see your name.
+Click on that and a drop-down will appear.
 Click on the menu item titled Account.

 Scroll down the page a bit until you get to the section called Your API Keys.
 There, click on the button titled Create A Key.
 A Key will be auto-generated for you.
 You’ll see the date the Key was generate, the name of the person on your team who generated it, how it is labeled, the Key itself, a link for that keys QR code, and a link to disable/enable that particular key.